Stiggy-C/daisy/README.md

 In the lowest level, Daisy provide 5 core components for developers/engineers who have exposures to Apache Spark.

 ### AbstractSparkSqlService
-This class is the base of other classes.
-Necessary methods to build (Spark) dataset and to create a (Spark) table/view as implemented in this class.
+This class is the base of other dataset related classes in Daisy.
+Necessary methods to build (Spark) dataset and to create a (Spark) table/view are implemented in this class.
 It also defines the (abstract) methods which need to be implemented when extending this class.

 The following methods are implemented in this class,